High Park Demons

-The High Park Demons (formerly known as the Missisauga Demons and Missisauga Mustangs) is an amateur Australian rules football club based in Toronto, Ontario, Canada.
+The High Park Demons (formerly known as the Mississauga Demons and Mississauga Mustangs) is an amateur Australian rules football club based in Toronto, Ontario, Canada.

 History

 The team began in 1989 as the Mississauga Mustangs, an inaugural member of the Canadian Australian Football Association.

-On October 12, 1989, during half time of an exhibition match between the AFL teams Melbourne Demons and Geelong Football Club in Toronto, footy jumpers were presented to the team captain of the Mustangs.
+On 12 October 1989, during half time of an exhibition match between the AFL teams Melbourne Demons and Geelong Football Club in Toronto, footy jumpers were presented to the team captain of the Mustangs.

 Two days later the Mustangs were defeated by the Panthers 65 to 48, winning the inaugural Conacher Cup.

 In 1999, the Brampton Wolverines disbanded due to a shortage of players, with the remaining players joining the Mississauga Mustangs.

 In 2004, the team was renamed the Demons, and adopted the identity of the Melbourne Demons AFL club.

 In 2007, the club relocated to High Park and changed their name.